by Tim Maloney / Updated as of Feburary 12, 2020

 The purpose here is to discuss the tournaments and leagues that have the most brand awareness both within and outside the gaming community.
 We believe this list does just that.

-Within the US, the Overwatch League (OWL) is one of the most well-known competitive esports leagues outside of the gaming community, thanks in large part to the deep bench of big-four traditional sports team owners who are involved in the league.
+Within the US, the Overwatch League is one of the most well-known competitive esports leagues outside of the gaming community, thanks in large part to the deep bench of big-four traditional sports team owners who are involved in the league.

 Blizzard Entertainment (owned by Activision Blizzard) operates the league, choosing to utilize a location-based franchise model most similar to that of traditional sports in the US.
 This model both a) ties teams to an individual city (which helps promote community growth) and b) does away with the promotion/relegation model often seen in soccer and other esports.
+Their new global schedule is expected to lead to more recognition and followers outside of the US, although some are worried they are attempting too much too soon.

 The League of Legends Championship Series (LCS) is the premier League of Legends league for North America.
 The Riot Games operated league has 10 teams and, like the Overwatch League, has chosen not to utilize the promotion and relegation model (though other top tier League of Legends leagues globally do utilize promotion and relegation).